 These involve blowing into devices that can measure how well the lungs are working.

+activity.
 Doctors may use X-rays to rule out other problems.

 How Is Asthma Treated?